medikoo/es5-fix/README.md

 #### Date.parse _(es5-fix/date/parse)_

 There's probably no single implementation that provides perfectly compliant version of `Date.parse`, this version fixes that.
-Implementation is based on [es5-shim](https://github.com/es-shims/es5-shim) implementation.
+Implementation is based on [es5-shim](https://github.com/es-shims/es5-shim) version.
 #### Object.defineProperty _(es5-fix/object/define-property)_

 Addresses the issue where re-definition of non writable properly has no effect.
 Old versions of Webkit are vulnerable to that.
 See: